-Rebecca is an experienced attorney with Mona Shah & Associates.
+Rebecca is a Partner and Senior Attorney with Mona Shah & Associates Global.

-In addition, Rebecca handles the firms EOIR and Appellate issues, including litigation before the Circuit Court, representation in EOIR litigation – deportation and removal proceedings – asylum, cancellation of removal, and prosecutorial discretion cases, as well as family-based cases and employment visas, such as H1-Bs, intracompany transferees (L visas), and treaty traders/investors (E visas).
+In addition, Rebecca is in charge of the firm’s family-based petitions and advise on nonimmigrant employment visas, such as intracompany transferees (L visas) and treaty traders/investors (E visas).
+She also handles litigation before the Circuit Court as well as representation in EOIR litigation, including deportation and removal proceedings, asylum, cancellation of removal, and prosecutorial discretion cases.
 She has represented DACA clients, and has experience working with the FBI and government attorneys to assist clients with criminal convictions.

 Rebecca is admitted to practice law in the State of New York and before the United States District Court for the Southern District of New York.
 She is a 2010 graduate of Florida Coastal School of Law (FCSL), where she received her Juris Doctorate degree and International and Comparative Law Certificate.
 Proud to be a Hokie, Rebecca graduated from Virginia Tech in 2007, with a Bachelor of Science in Psychology, minor in History, and magna cum laude honors.